solidsnake1298/Arc-Encoding-Automator/README.md

 - -o Enable with 1.
 When enabled, only the language selection is performed.
 Can be combined with -f and -a.  -d is ignored.

 # Comments
 dovi_tool usage has been deprecated in favor of identical functionality added to Jellyfin-ffmpeg starting in 7.0.2-4.
-This, and other changes, has allowed for significant streaming lining.
+This, and other changes, has allowed for significant stream lining of the various work flows.

 Upstream ffmpeg has a similar, but not equivalent, functionality in their master branch.
 But that functionality has not made it into a release, as far as I can tell.
 Additionally, the syntax to activate the feature is different than Jellyfin-ffmpeg.